These previous stipend recipients will make their courses available to other Kirkwood faculty for copying. Contact Kate Hess in Library Services:

 Faculty should also be very careful not to post any protected OER resources in a public environment, such as a website."

 A: It's true that adopting open resources in place of a traditionally published textbook involves a change in how you think about your course textbook.
 Adopting OER involves a feeling of ownership of the course resources that you might not experience with a traditional textbook.
 Because of the open licensing you are free to update the material as you see fit, as long as it has the appropriate Creative Commons licensing.
-Due to the open nature of these resources, collaboration with other instructors (within our outside this institution) or with your students to improve the open resources you use is a common occurance, and means the work of updating is spread across many people instead of sitting solely with you.
+Due to the open nature of these resources, collaboration with other instructors (within our outside this institution) or with your students to improve the open resources you use is a common occurrence, and means the work of updating is spread across many people instead of sitting solely with you.
 Yes, it's a shift of perspective, but it's an exciting one, full of potential.

 Also: there are a growing number of open textbooks that have the kind of publisher services faculty expect, with regular updates, printed and bound copies available for purchase, test banks and other instructor supplementals.
 See especially OpenStax and BCCampus.